-Chelsea and Tottenham will renew rivalries this weekend in an eagerly anticipated derby day at Stamford Bridge, with both sides harbouring ambitions of a title challenge following strong starts to the season.
+Chelsea and Tottenham will renew rivalries this evening in an eagerly anticipated Carabao Cup semi-final tie, both sides seeking a positive first leg result in their bid to reach the final.

-Ahead of their crucial clash this weekend we’ve decided to revisit some of the greatest games between the two London rivals, here are five of the best games between Chelsea and Tottenham in the Premier League era:
+Ahead of their semi-final showdown we’ve looked back at some classic contests between the two in the Premier League era, here are five of the best games between Chelsea and Tottenham.

 Chelsea 4-3 Tottenham – 1994